cyrilletuzi/vscode-angular-schematics/README.md

 **Productivity!**

-- Save time
+This extension will save you time:

 - No more typo errors = no more cleaning mess
-- No more chaotic search in the CLI wiki, all options available will be proposed and documented
+- No more documentation search, all options available are proposed and described
+- Many options are inferred (like the path and the project)
+- Generated files will auto open!
 - Promote good practices for component types

-What about other tools like the Angular Console?
-This extension will save you more time because:
-- many options are inferred (like the path and the project),
-- generated files will auto open!
-- compared to the desktop Angular Console, it's directly integrated in VS Code (no switch between 2 windows),
-- compared to the Angular Console in VS Code, it's a *real* integration in the editor (not just an embedded view).

 ## By the same author